RasaHQ/rasa-nlu-eval-compare-gha/README.md

   </tbody>
 </table>

-It also outputs a json report of all result sets combined.

-You can find more information about Rasa NLU evaluation in [the Rasa Open Source docs](https://rasa.com/docs/rasa/testing-your-assistant#comparing-nlu-performance).

 ### Input arguments

 You can set the following options using [`with`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith) in the step running this action. **The `nlu_result_files` argument is required.**